 6. Educating yourself on the ways in which addiction or substance abuse works

 People often say knowledge is power and they’re not wrong.
 The more you know about the biological and social underpinnings of an addiction, the more resources you can resort to in order to try and address the issue.
 What’s more, you can draw from other experiences to empathize with your loved one and understand where he or she is coming from.
+You can help them to cope with desire to drink if you know how to stop craving alcohol.

 7. Be rationally compassionate and understanding